 A guide to VELUX flat roof windows

-Flat roof extensions are more popular than ever, making a home feel much more spacious and providing that extra space for a growing family.
+Flat roof extensions are more popular than ever! they make a home feel spacious and provide that essential extra space for a growing family.

-While the benefits are clear, you’ll need to consider how the flat roof extension will affect lighting in the rest of the house, and how this structure can best incorporate windows to compensate.
-Finding the perfect balance between position, size and number of windows is key to getting this right, and VELUX offer a wide selection of flat roof windows that will enable you to achieve this.
+While the benefits are clear, you need to consider how the flat roof extension will affect light in the rest of the house.
+Then how your structure can best incorporate windows to compensate.
+Finding the perfect balance between position, size and number of windows is key to getting this right.
+VELUX offer a wide selection of flat roof windows that will enable you to achieve this.

-For homes that are lucky enough to be extending on a south facing elevation, in order to avoid harmful UV exposure and overheating, we recommend limiting the ratio of rooflights to floor area in order to provide enough light without the discomfort of overheating during the height of summer.
+For homes that are lucky enough to be extending on a south facing elevation, in order to avoid harmful UV exposure and overheating, we recommend limiting the ratio of rooflights to floor area.
+Thereby providing enough light without the discomfort of overheating during the height of summer.

 The right number, type and size of windows will help avoid dark spaces and will be key to a successful flat roof extension.